 Welcome to my website!
-I am a PhD student at Wharton's Applied Economics Program.
+I am a Postdoctoral Fellow at the NYU Furman Center.

-I study topics in public and urban economics, especially the policy decisions that continue to shape U.S. housing markets.
+I study topics in public and urban economics, especially how policy decisions past and present impact today's U.S. housing markets.

 Scroll below for my latest research, or check out my CV here.

-I identify how the Great Migration caused restrictive suburban zoning using a first-ever national panel of minimum lot size adoption.
+I study how the Great Migration caused restrictive suburban zoning using a first-ever national panel of minimum lot size adoption.

 More information